deze333/wiro/README.md

 All resources are memcached for max performance.

-Repository files are watched for changes (via Linux inotify) and memory cache updated upon changes.
+Repository files are watched for changes (via fsnotify) and memory cache updated upon changes.